grahamstark/referendums/bes/docs/brexit_vs_indie.md

   EU (LSE).
 My version does have people's actual Brexit vote, as well as the IndieRef vote;

-* the model allows each factor to be isolated from the others - so, for example, we can study the influence of education on voting, holding income and other factors constant;
+* the model allows each factor to be isolated from the others - so, for example, we can study the influence of education on voting, holding income and other factors constant.
+This is important as our explanatory variables are often correlated with each other - better education usually leads to higher incomes, earnings increases (up to a point) with age, and so on;

 * my model is closest in spirit to the Rowntree study, though I do some things differently.
 There are also some ideas from the other studies thrown in;